Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 1 Mar 2004: Appeals Commissioner

 Marilyn McAvoy has had an extensive career in administrative law.
-For the last five years she has been a member of the Alberta Land Compensation Board and counsel to the Surface Rights Board.
+For the last five years she has been a member of the Alberta Land Compensation Board, and counsel to the Surface Rights Board.
 Marilyn began her career with the Federal Department of Justice, and then acted as counsel for the City of Edmonton for 16 years.
 She has appeared frequently before Alberta Courts and various regulatory boards.
-Marilyn, an accomplished athlete, enjoys a variety of sports and recently was inducted into the Oshawa Ontario Sports Hall of Fame for the sport of baseball.
+An accomplished athlete, Marilyn enjoys a variety of sports and recently was inducted into the Oshawa Ontario Sports Hall of Fame for the sport of baseball.

 Jerry McKenna